luminous-software/extensibility-logs/docs-source/index.md

 [paypal-badge]: https://img.shields.io/badge/donate-paypal-green.svg
 [paypal-url]: https://www.paypal.me/yannduran/10

-## To Enhance Your Productivity
+You can download this extension from the Visual Studio Marketplace soon...

+## Save Time and Hassle

 Save yourself the hassle of trying to remember where the various extensibility-related log files are located.
 And once you've managed to find the file you're looking for, you still have to manually load it in your text editor of choice.

+This extension adds a new toolbar that adds command buttons for a set of extensibility-related logs, giving you a **one-click experience** to open the selected log file in a document tab in Visual Studio.

+After installing the extension, simply right-click in a blank part of the toolbar area, and click on _Extensibility Logs_.

 !!!
 Note "Share Your Extensibility Logs Experience"